 top of page

 Our award-winning residential designs are places where people want to be.
 We explore your dream home ideas, then we get to work.
 First, we’ll examine the site’s relationship to its surroundings.
 We’ll take advantage of views while maximizing light and space, indoors and out.
-Employing innovative and sustainable building techniques, we’ll create unique and efficient spaces.
+Using innovative and sustainable building techniques, we’ll create unique and efficient spaces.
 Our meticulous attention to detail will ensure your space suits your lifestyle today and beyond as we incorporate universal design elements.

 FAUNTLEROY RESIDENCE